Sensory Play: Myths, Facts, and Benefits for All Ages

 Engaging Older Children

-Consider activities like DIY slime, sensory bins filled with various materials, or nature walks where they can collect and analyze natural items.
-These experiences encourage curiosity and promote emotional regulation, as kids learn to express their feelings through creative outlets.
+Activities like DIY slime, sensory bins filled with varied materials, or nature walks where kids collect and analyze natural items all work well.
+These experiences build curiosity, promote emotional regulation, and strengthen social skills when children work together.

 Adult Sensory Experiences